-Distractions are often unavoidable, and despite a global awareness of consequent impairments (Barnes & Dougherty, 2007; Finley et al., 2014), learners frequently partake in distracting activities that lead to poorer comprehension of and memory for to-be-learned information (Fried, 2008; Sana et al., 2013).
-The current experiments examined whether divided attention during encoding similarly diminishes selective attendance to valuable information when remembering everything is unachievable, and whether the extent to which learners engage with the distraction during encoding affects selectivity.
+Distractions are often unavoidable and, despite a global awareness of consequent impairments (Barnes & Dougherty, 2007; Finley et al., 2014), learners frequently partake in distracting activities that lead to poorer comprehension of and memory for to-be-learned information (Fried, 2008; Sana et al., 2013).
+The current experiments examined whether divided attention during encoding similarly diminishes selective attendance to valuable information when remembering everything is unachievable, and whether the extent to which learners engage with the distraction during encoding impacts selectivity.

-In Experiment 1, participants studied the to-beremembered items while completing a digit-detection task or while listening to familiar or unfamiliar background music.
-Participants in the digit-detection condition remembered fewer items overall than participants in the other conditions, but there were no significant differences in memory for the higher-valued items across conditions.
-These results were confirmed in an exact replication of Experiment 1 and upheld in Experiment 2 using a range of tone-detection tasks: Despite the fact that participants' attention was divided during study to varying degrees, selectivity was consistently maintained.
+In Experiment 1, participants studied the to-be-remembered items while completing a digit detection task or while listening to familiar/unfamiliar background music.
+Participants in the digit detection condition remembered fewer items overall, but there were no significant differences in memory for the higher-valued items across conditions.
+These results were confirmed in an exact replication of Experiment 1 and upheld in Experiment 2 using a range of tone detection tasks: despite dividing participants' attention during study to varying degrees, selectivity was consistently maintained.